sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 - **Automatically Send the Winning Version**

-	If you chose to determine the A/B test winning criteria based on Open Rate or Click Rate, SendGrid will automatically send the winning email variation to the rest of your list.
+	If you chose to determine the A/B test winning criteria based on Open Rate or Click Rate, Twilio SendGrid will automatically send the winning email variation to the rest of your list.

   ![]({{root_url}}/images/ab_testing_4.png "A/B test winner")

 - **Manually Picking the Winning Version**

-	If you chose to manually determine the A/B test winning criteria (meaning SendGrid is not automatically choosing based on Open Rate or Click Rate), you will be notified by email when the test duration time has passed.
+	If you chose to manually determine the A/B test winning criteria (meaning Twilio SendGrid is not automatically choosing based on Open Rate or Click Rate), you will be notified by email when the test duration time has passed.
 At that time, you need to choose your winner manually.

   ![]({{root_url}}/images/ab_testing_3.png "Choose a winner badge")